shotgunsoftware/sg-jira-bridge/docs/debugging.rst

 RuntimeError: maximum recursion depth exceeded
 ----------------------------------------------
-If you are seeing this error in your logs when trying to start the web service, you may be using an old version the Shotgun Jira Bridge and need to update.
+If you are seeing this error in your logs when trying to start the web service, you may be using an old version the SG Jira Bridge and need to update.

 Atlassian deprecated cookie-based authentication on Jira Cloud which causes the Jira client library to generate this error.
-Updating to the latest version of Shotgun Jira Bridge transitions the authentication to use Basic Auth.
+Updating to the latest version of SG Jira Bridge transitions the authentication to use Basic Auth.

 You will need to generate an API token and use this as your user secret (password).
 User passwords are no longer supported by Jira Cloud.
 See